Lun0105/Gmail_Adapter/README.md

 # Gmail_Adapter
 This is a Gmail Assistant Package, which helps you fetching informations from target Gmail.
+**Before using this package you must follow the [instruction](https://support.google.com/a/answer/7378726?hl=zh-Hant)
+**
 **Class Mail** contains basic information of a single email
 - [Mail(ID:str, raw_data:str)](#Class_Mail)
   - details()